PsyTeachR/data-skills-v2/docs/02-stroop.md

 This is done using the `library()` function.
 This is like **launching** an app on your phone: the functionality is only there when the app is launched and remains there until you close the app or restart.
 For example, when you run `library(beepr)` within a session, the functions in the package `beepr` will be made available for your R session.
 The next time you start R, you will need to run `library(beepr)` again if you want to access that package.

-## Activity 4: Loading and usage packages and function
+## Activity 4: Packages and function

 As an example, let's load the <code class='package'>beepr</code> package which is already installed on the server.
 The <code class='package'>beepr</code> package is mostly just for fun - it makes R play a short noise - but it's useful to show you how packages work.
 To load a package, you use the function `library()` and include the name of the package you want to load in parentheses.